You don’t need to leave your house. Sell art online.

 - When you price your artwork, always have room to come down in price but still make a profit.
 Don’t discount your art to the point you take a loss.

 - Don’t run sales so often that your following becomes desensitized to your art being discounted.
-I personally don’t run a sale more than once a month.
+I personally don’t run a sale more than a few times a year if that.

 - Create discounts and sales campaigns that have an expiration date.
 You want to create a sense of urgency in your customer.